Gizra/Gizra-Way-Book/approach_data_structure_task.md

 > Authors can write articles.

-Let's try to identify the entities and relationships in this simple scenario.
+Let's try to identify the entities and relationships in this scenario.
 An amazingly quick and simple way to do it is to draw it by hand.
 Use circles for entities and lines for the relationships between them.

 ![](111.jpg)